U.S. Republicans set Monday vote on Kavanaugh if no deal for hearing

 Ford’s team has sought guarantees of her safety because of death threats.
 Kavanaugh and his wife also had received threats, a senior White House official said.

-Reporting by Doina Chiacu and Richard Cowan; Additional reporting by Lawrence Hurley and Susan Heavey; writing by John Whitesides; Editing by G Crosse and Leslie Adler
+Reporting by Doina Chiacu and Richard Cowan; Additional reporting by Lawrence Hurley, Susan Heavey and Brendan O'Brien; writing by John Whitesides; Editing by G Crosse and Leslie Adler